JGIBristol/robust-open-analysis-r/_extras/welcome.md

 You can find these materials at: [`tinyurl.com/ROAR-website`](http://www.tinyurl.com/ROAR-website)
 <!--TODO: Check URL-->

+### Setup
+Please take a minute to make sure that you have followed the instructions on the [setup](../setup.html) page.

-## Code of conduct
+### Code of conduct
 Please take a moment to familiarise yourself with the code of conduct for today.
 Your instructors will talk you through the main points.

-## Setup
-Please take a minute to make sure that you have followed the instructions on the [setup](../setup.html) page.

 ## Timings
 <!--TODO: fill in-->